isaacnmm/pestpolicy-hugo2XX/content/posts/diatomaceous-earth/index.md

 1. Pest grade Diatomaceous Earth
 2. The applicator of your own choice
 Dry application method
-- Step 1- Identify areas where you have seen ants crawling and spot any places that might be the ants' entry points; if*�the ants are moving across a large flat area, use the wet application.
-If the ants are moving along edges, cracks, baseboards, and window sills, use the dry application method.�*
+- Step 1- Identify areas where you have seen ants crawling and spot any places that might be the ants' entry points; if*the ants are moving across a large flat area, use the wet application.
+If the ants are moving along edges, cracks, baseboards, and window sills, use the dry application method.*
 - Step 2- Use a duster to apply Diatomaceous Earth to the edges, behind baseboards, and other places you will find hard to reach.
 Use a flour sifter to apply to larger problem areas, and remember to apply to the windows and doors where you have spotted ants.
 - Step 3- Once you apply Diatomaceous Earth to the affected parts, ants will want to find alternative routes and paths to watch out for them.
 Apply Diatomaceous Earth to the new paths.
 Clean off the areas you applied Diatomaceous Earth after a month as you pay more focus on entry spots for the ants to prevent future entry.
 Wet application method